-The General Service Board (see Chapter Nine, page 51) is made up of Twelve Trustees.
-They meet three times a year and its actions are reported to the Fellowship through the minutes of Board Meetings as well as in the Final Conference Report.
-The General Service Board is the legal entity that employs G.S.O. personnel, directs G.S.O. services, and is responsible for book and pamphlet publishing 1 and distribution, as well as publication and distribution of the national magazine, Regmaker.
+The General Service Board (see Chapter Nine, page 58) is made up of Twelve Trustees.
+They meet four times a year and its actions are reported to the Fellowship through the minutes of Board Meetings as well as in the Final Conference Report.
+The General Service Board incorporated as a non-profit company called Alcoholics Anonymous South Africa is the legal entity that employs G.S.O. personnel, directs G.S.O. services, and is responsible for book and pamphlet publishing 10 and distribution, as well as publication and distribution of the national magazine, Regmaker.